robfatland/serverless/azure/README.md

 With this as a contextual starting point, the idea is we are now ready to build.
 This is written up in the `tutorial.md` file.
-So the full URL will be [`https://factoring.azurewebisites.net/api/factoring?n=15`](https://factoring.azurewebisites.net/api/factoring?n=15).
+So the full URL will be -- **actually this URL is disabled at the moment, probably does not work** -- [`https://factoring.azurewebisites.net/api/factoring?n=15`](https://factoring.azurewebisites.net/api/factoring?n=15).